-I’ve booked a fair amount of airfare over the years and always try to get the best price for the flights I wanted.
-At first I used a program called Easy SAABRE (anybody else remember that one?), that linked into the same system used by travel agents to book flights.
-I remember the amazement in my travel agent’s voice when I would call her and feed her the flights I wanted to take and told her what the price should come out to be.
+I’ve booked a fair amount of airfare over the years and always try to get the best price for the flights I want.
+At first, I used a program called Easy SAABRE (anyone else remember that one?), that linked into the same system used by travel agents to book flights.
+I remember the amazement in my travel agent’s voice when I’d call her and feed her the flights I wanted to take and told her what the price should come out to be.

 Alas, the days of IBM PC computers, 2400 baud modems and airlines changing fares once a week are long gone.
-Now prices can change from one second to the next, depending if there’s a change of any one of many factors that go into the formula the airline uses to set their price.
+Now prices can change from one second to the next, depending if there’s a difference of any one of many factors that go into the formula the airlines use to set their price.

 So how do you beat the system?

-I don’t think there is any “secret” to beat the system.
+I don’t think there are any “secrets” to beat the system.
 Forget any of those click-bait headlines that claim to tell you when is the “best” time to buy airfare.
 It doesn’t exist.

 This story begins with my trying to find flights to Tennessee.
 I’ve documented the beginning of this tale and how I almost bought a flight on Allegiant, but honestly, I always had my eye on a Delta flight for the trip.
 It did have a connection in Atlanta but the times were good and the price wasn’t too much more than Allegiant was charging (after all of Allegiant’s fees were added in).

 When I have flights in mind, I’ll usually look at least once or twice a day to see if the prices have dropped.
 Well, wouldn’t you know, the next day I found flights on Delta with a slightly longer layover in Atlanta for $160.
 I jumped right on it and booked them immediately.
 Just for kicks, I did keep the price tracker on the original flights I wanted.
-Take a look on how much, and how often, the price has changed over the last 2 weeks.
+Take a look at how much, and how often, the price changed over the course of 2 weeks.